ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 ### Existing General-Purpose Congestion Control

-A proposed congestion control algorithm SHOULD be evaluated when competing using standard IETF congestion controls, e.g. {{!RFC5681}}, {{!RFC9002}},
+A proposed congestion control algorithm MUST be evaluated when competing against standard IETF congestion controls, e.g. {{!RFC5681}}, {{!RFC9002}},
 {{!RFC9438}}.
 A proposed congestion control algorithm that has a significantly negative impact on flows using standard congestion control might be suspect, and